Odolan (given name)

-Odolan (alternative forms: Odolen, Odylen) is a Polish male given name, used from 11th to 15th centuries.
+Odolan (/pl/; alternative forms: Odolen /pl/, Odylen /pl/) is a Polish male given name, used from 11th to 15th centuries.

 Etymology

 The name has two proposed etymologies.
 First, it comes from the name of the plant valerian, which historically was known in Polish language as odolan (in modern language it is known as kozłek lekarski).
 The second etymology points that the name came from (now obsolete) Polish word "[p]odołać", which meant to resist or to defeat.

 Legacy

 The name stopped being used in the 15th century.
 However, it had influenced a few geographical names, including Odolany, a neighbourhood in the city of Warsaw, Poland, and Odolanów, a town in Greater Poland Voivodeship, Poland.